mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 [system.generator.capability.minReactive system.generator.capability.maxReactive]
 ```

 After obtaining the solution of the AC power flow analysis, the [`reactiveLimit!`](@ref reactiveLimit!) function is used to internally calculate the output powers of the generators and verify if these values exceed the defined limits.
 Consequently, the variable `violate` indicates whether there is a violation of limits.
-In the provided example, it can be observed that the second and third generators violate the maximum limit:
+In the provided example, it can be observed that the `Generator 2` and `Generator 3` violate the maximum limit:
 ```@repl GeneratorReactivePowerLimits
 violate
 ```